Open Banking and Account-to-Account Payments: Opportunities for U.S. Fintechs

 The Limitations

-- Patchy infrastructure: Not every country has a real-time rail, and even when they do, adoption rates vary by bank.
+• Patchy infrastructure: Not every country has a real-time rail, and even when they do, adoption rates for payments and open banking vary by bank.

 What to Consider Before Implementing A2A Payments

-Deciding to accept account-to-account transfers isn’t just a matter of flipping a switch.
-The underlying rails may be available, but incorporating them into your payment strategy requires trade-offs and careful planning.
+You need to think about what underlying rails may be available.
+And then, incorporating those payment rails into your payment strategy requires trade-offs and careful planning.

 Integration and Technical Debt

-Plugging into multiple bank and payment service provider APIs sounds straightforward until you realize each one speaks a slightly different dialect.
+Plugging into multiple bank and payment service provider APIs can get complicated.
+Each one speaks a slightly different dialect regarding direct debit and payment solutions.

 Some follow open banking payments standards closely, others take liberties.